-In early 2020, a global outbreak of COVID-19 occurred initially in China and then across all locations where the Company does business, and which is continuing into the second half of the year.
+In early 2020, a global outbreak of COVID-19 occurred initially in China and then across all locations where the Company does business, and which continued into the third quarter.
 In March 2020, the World Health Organization formally identified the COVID-19 outbreak as a pandemic.
 In an effort to halt the outbreak of COVID-19, the governments of impacted countries, including but not limited to the United States, the European Union, and China, have taken various actions to reduce its spread, including travel restrictions, shutdowns of businesses deemed nonessential, and stay-at-home or similar orders.
 This outbreak and associated measures to reduce its spread have caused significant disruptions to the operations of the Company and its suppliers and customers.
-The disruptions and negative impact to the Company include significant volume declines and lower net sales first at its China subsidiaries in the first quarter of 2020 and subsequently, particularly beginning in the second half of March and into the second quarter, at many of its other sites globally as the global economy slowed significantly in response to the pandemic.
+The disruptions and negative impact to the Company include significant volume declines and lower net sales initially at its China subsidiaries in the first quarter of 2020 and subsequently, beginning late March and continuing into the third quarter, at almost all of its other sites as the global economy slowed significantly in response to the pandemic.
 Management continues to monitor the impact that the COVID-19 pandemic is having on the Company, the overall specialty chemical industry, and the economies and markets in which the Company operates.

 Further, management continues to evaluate how COVID-19-related circumstances, such as remote work arrangements, have affected financial reporting processes, internal control over financial reporting, and disclosure controls and procedures.
-While the circumstances have presented and are expected to continue to present challenges, at this time, management does not believe that COVID-19 has had a material impact on financial reporting processes, internal controls over financial reporting, and disclosure controls and procedures.
+While the circumstances have presented and are expected to continue to present challenges, at this time, management does not believe that COVID-19 has had a material impact on financial reporting processes, internal control over financial reporting, and disclosure controls and procedures.

-The full extent of the COVID-19 pandemic related business and travel restrictions and changes to business and consumer behavior intended to reduce its spread are uncertain as of the date of this Report as COVID-19 and the responses of governmental authorities continue to rapidly evolve globally.
-The Company cannot reasonably estimate the magnitude of the effects these conditions will have on the Company's operations as they are subject to significant uncertainties relating to the ultimate geographic spread of the virus, the incidence and severity of the disease, the duration or recurrence of the outbreak, the length of the travel restrictions and business closures imposed by governments of impacted countries, and the economic response by governments of impacted countries.
+The full extent of the COVID-19 pandemic related business and travel restrictions and changes to business and consumer behavior intended to reduce its spread are uncertain as of the date of this Report as COVID-19 and the responses of governmental authorities continue to evolve globally.
+The Company cannot reasonably estimate the magnitude of the effects these conditions will have on the Company's operations as they are subject to significant uncertainties relating to the ultimate geographic spread of the virus, the incidence and severity of the disease, the duration or resurgence of the outbreak, the length of the travel restrictions and business closures imposed by governments of impacted countries, and the economic response by governments of impacted countries.